spigotdesign/Pariscope/readme.md

 Pariscope is a starter theme by Spigot Desgin.
 It is built on Justin Tadlock's Hybrid Core version 5.

-The theme's primary goal is to offer a modern development experience for WordPress theme authors while sticking as close to possible to WordPress standards as we can.
-Sometimes those things don't always mesh well.
-This theme aims to balance that.

 ## Requirements

-There's a few requirements in order to develop a new theme or contribute back to the project:
+There's a few requirements in order to develop a new theme or contribute back to the project.
+Here are some general setup guidelines, but the best place to learn and understand about this theme is to follow the [install instructions here](https://github.com/justintadlock/mythic/wiki/Installation).

 * PHP 5.6+ (preferably 7+).
 * [Git](https://git-scm.com/) for version control.